Connecting With Customers: Segmentation vs Personalization

 1. Design dedicated landing pages with clear CTAs to encourage visitors to subscribe to your email list.
 Make sure the landing page content resonates with your audience.

-2. Create valuable content like blog posts, video tutorials, ebooks, and webinars to appeal to your target audience.
+2. Create valuable content like blog posts, video tutorials, email marketing newsletters, and webinars to appeal to your target audience.
 Offer this content as gated resources, requiring users to provide their email addresses to access the material.

 3. Run contests or giveaways on social media or your website.
 Require participants to submit their email addresses to enter the contest or receive updates.